Cuisine of Swansea: Markets

 The old market was held at Market Square (now called Castle Square), next to Swansea Castle with the market stalls spread out around the square and down Wind Street, with one narrow street being called Potato Street because it was mainly occupied by potato dealers on market day.
 A market house had been completed by 1652, and this had ten, simple columns of the Doric order with a lead roof on timber beams.
 This remained the location of the market until, in 1829, when a new market was built in Oxford Street.
 This was mainly open-air but was surrounded by a perimeter wall and had a clock tower with a copper roof.
 The market tables were sheltered by a roof on cast iron pillars.
 From this time onwards, the market operated daily.

 The strong relationship between Gower and Swansea Market is reflected in the views of Ernest Richards, a farmer from Horton, Gower, who was interviewed in 1948:

 oh, ay, we reckon Swansea Market belongs as much to we as to Swansea.
 'Tis often said about here that it started in a field that was given to the Gower people to sell their produce in.
 We got a pretty full busload comin' in on a Saturday mornin'.
 Very near three ton from Llangenny alone...

-The horsebuses that were in use in the 1890s were "in summer, the heaped baskets of flowers, and vegetables gave to the vehicle an almost festive air".
+The horse-drawn omnibuses that were in use in the 1890s were "in summer, the heaped baskets of flowers, and vegetables gave to the vehicle an almost festive air".

 Harry Secombe recalls Swansea Market in the 20th century as follows: